philparzer/stable-diffusion-for-dummies/README.md

 ## 3.3 Use the Console

 Enter one of the commands below and the CLI will guide you through the whole process, just make sure to read the console output.
+>💡 if you ever want to stop a running process in the console, click on the console and hit CTRL+C

 ### 3.3.1 Simple txt2img + img2img